basysKom/basyskom_toolbox/006_tool.enable_security_hardening_flags.md

 ## Platform

-All, but the number and quality of mitigations offered will differ.
+All, but the number and quality of mitigations offered will differ between toolchains, OS versions and CPU architectures.

 ## Implementation effort